TimeBandit/homebank-apostle/README.md

 ## Usage

+Open a terminal window at the location of your csv files.
+Run `hba` and follow the on screen prompts.
+If successful the converted file will be saved to **/parsed** folder.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.